-Summer is almost here and that means the temperature has risen significantly since the dead of winter.
-With these warmer water temperatures, big bass and fish will be moving into shallower water early in the morning and right before sunset.
-For the bank fisherman this is a great time to find big fish in your casting range.
+Winter is right around the corner, but its Florida.
+That means the temperature will not lower as cold as it does up north even in the dead of winter.
+With these warmer water temperatures, big bass and fish will still be moving into shallower waters to grab a bite.
+For the bank fisherman, try early mornings or on the colder days look for them near shore around noon, this is a great time to find big fish in your casting range.

-While the Largemouth Bass start to ambush prey during the cooler periods of the days, here in south Florida, the prized Peacock Bass will be very aggressive all day long.
-They will be nesting soon and the heat of summer make them extremely active.
+While the Largemouth Bass start to ambush prey during the warmer periods of the day, here in south Florida, the prized Peacock Bass will be slightly less aggressive.
+However they will still hit a nicely placed lure in the dead of winter.
 When looking for Peacock Bass, keep in mind that they like the refuge of deep water.
 A spot that has shallow water with a deep drop is ideal.

-For those that like to use live shiner's, this is the best time of year to use them.
-All fish are becoming more active with the warmer waters.
-With water temps on the rise, that means they need more food to keep them going.
-Setup an inline cigar bobber 2-3ft from your live bait hook, add a shiner and cast it just beyond the drop off of any lake and it shouldn't be too long before a hungry bass is on the end of your line.
+For those that like to use live shiner's, Setup an inline cigar bobber 2-3ft from your live bait hook, add a shiner and cast it just beyond the drop off of any lake and it shouldn't be too long before a hungry bass is on the end of your line.

 If you would like to write a report and have it posted on our site please email us at Info@reelteasefishing.com